-When the cascade controller is enabled and running normally and the drive issues a trip alarm, the system head is maintained by staging and de-staging fixed speed pumps.
-To prevent frequent staging and de-staging and minimize pressure fluctuations, a wider fixed speed bandwidth is used instead of the staging bandwidth.
+When the cascade controller is enabled and the drive issues a trip alarm, the system head is maintained by staging and de-staging fixed speed pumps.
+To prevent frequent staging and destaging and minimize pressure fluctuations, a wider fixed speed bandwidth is used instead of the staging bandwidth.